Skip to main content

 Request quota when syncing data automatically

-scheduleYesterdaySync already takes care of practically all issues and limitations of Health Connect.
-When the quota is reached, all pending syncs are canceled, and a recovery timestamp is created.
+When Health Connect background sync is enabled with enableHealthConnectBackGround(), the SDK already handles most quota-related limitations.
+When the quota is reached, pending syncs are canceled and a recovery timestamp is created.
 Pending syncs will not resume until the user reopens the app after a few hours.

 Continuous Upload for iOS